 - Research the funder and topic: Once you have identified a suitable funder, spend a lot of time on their website.
 Read about their mission and history, and find out what they have been funding recently.
 Examine the Call for Proposals very carefully.
 Consider calling the program officer for the grant of interest4.
 They will answer any questions you have and may provide feedback on your topic or review your proposal draft.

-- Write the technical section: This will be the most difficult step for many researchers.
+- Write the technical section: This will be the most difficult step for many researchers in the process of writing a research grant proposal.
 While you may have a handle on the nuts and bolts of the study, communicating it clearly and concisely to those reviewing your proposal is more difficult.
 Like with any writing, don’t make it difficult for the readers to understand.
 Remember, you are trying to sell this idea to them.
-Be confident and definitive when discussing the need for this study.
-It’s always a good idea to read and study successful grant proposals from the organization to get an idea of what they want to see.

-- Review the Call for Proposals again: Go through the instructions very carefully.
+- Review the call for proposals again: Go through the instructions very carefully.
 Make sure all the formatting is correct and all the required details are included in each section.
 You don’t want to give the reviewers any easy excuses for rejecting your submission.

 - Learn from rejections and repeat: Keep in mind that most grant proposals are not funded, and even the most successful researchers get rejected.
-However, you can learn a lot from unsuccessful proposals.
+However, you can learn a lot from examples of unsuccessful proposals.
 Examine the feedback provided by the readers and use it the next time you write a research grant proposal.

 References